 Honey Lake Valley RCD will be the lead agency coordinating the SWRP’s development.
 The Lahontan Basin SWRP will be developed in collaboration with the following project partners: Lassen County, Sierra County, Modoc County, City of Susanville, Lahontan Regional Water Quality Control Board, and the Susanville Indian Rancheria.
 Additional partners will be identified throughout the planning process.

 The SWRP will develop a unified region-wide GIS mapping effort which will include the identification of publicly owned parcels and potential infiltration constraints such as proximity to storm drain and potential geotechnical issues.
 This effort will be integral for prioritizing runoff capture projects and quantifying the potential volume that can be captured.
 The final SWRP will not only meet the State’s requirements but ultimately be the foundation for the development of future projects and plans.

 Technical Advisory Committee (TAC): The Honey Lake Valley RCD formed a TAC for the development of the SWRP that includes the State Water Board, Regional Water Board and interested parties (Lassen County, Susanville Indian Rancheria, Honey Lake Valley RCD, Lassen Irrigation Company).
 The TAC will assist with the development of the SWRP water management goals and objectives, formalize roles, and develop a schedule for future meetings.

-Draft SWRP and Appendices
+Final SWRP and Memorandums

 SWRP Project Designs: